 Training A Pitsky

-Luckily, Pitskies are intelligent dogs and tend to respond well to consistent training, meaning you can likely do it yourself without the help of a professional.
+Luckily, Pitskies are very intelligent dogs and tend to respond well to consistent training, meaning you can likely do it yourself without the help of a professional.
 Of course, temperament can vary from dog to dog.
+Some may be disinterested.

 If something is not working, it’s always good to get the advice and help of a specialist.
 Huskies can be quite stubborn in some cases, and there is always a chance that this might have been passed down to the Pitsky pup.

-Also from the husky side can come a prey drive, or a tendency to see small creatures like rabbits and cats as things to chase rather than to befriend.
+Also from the husky side can come a prey drive, or a tendency to see small creatures like rabbits or cats as things to chase rather than to befriend.
+That said, a good way to get around this is to expose them to small animals early on.

-A good way to get around this is to expose them to little animals early one, rewarding them for positive behavior so they can come to see them as companions rather than potential meals.
+Reward them for positive behavior (positive reinforcement) when they’re with the smaller animals.
+This way, they can come to see them as companions rather than potential meals.

 In general, the best pattern to follow in all aspects of training a Pitsky is to be consistent and firm.
 It can be tempting to slack, but if you do the dog might begin to assert itself as pack leader, which can serve to set all your efforts back several steps.